Twelvemeatballs/ConsensusMechanisms/stories/Everyone Got Something But You.md

 The tokens unlocked too late and meant too little.

 The gardens are long gone.
-Launch promises scatter across the dust like tumbleweeds.
+Launch promises scatter across the dusty plains like tumbleweeds.

 The claim fields know who you are.
 And they're not coming back for you.